 What does the name Grenadines conjure up for you?
-Exotic islands?
+Exotic islands in the Caribbean?
 Of course.
+Calypso music, soca, even reggae?
+Yup.
 Long, sandy beaches and the deep blue sea?
 That, too.
 In the early 90s, you’d also find deserted islands.
 Sailing along, there they were – beaches so white it hurt your eyes, and not a soul in sight.
 So utterly romantic.

 That was then.
 I suspect the chance of finding deserted islands in the Grenadines now might be somewhat slimmer.
 But then again, you might stumble upon Johnny Depp, which isn’t a bad trade-off.